ShazSeatter/ShazSeatter/README.md

 ## About me:

-💻 I am have recently graduated from CodeClan's Professional Software Development course
+💻 I have recently graduated from CodeClan's Professional Software Development course

 📚 I am interested in learning to write clean code and incorporating good UI/UX design into my projects